Bill Finch (politician)

 Bill Finch (born March 4, 1956) is an American retired politician who served as mayor of Bridgeport, Connecticut for eight years after previously serving in the Connecticut Senate for seven years.
 As mayor, he was known for his strong environmentally friendly policies and his tax reform efforts, both of which received local and national praise.
-He was defeated for re-election as mayor in 2015 by former mayor and convicted felon Joe Ganim.
+He was defeated for re-election as mayor in 2015 by former mayor Joe Ganim.
 Finch has since moved on to the private sector and rejected the idea of running for mayor again.

 Early life and family

 Finch grew up in Trumbull and Bridgeport.
 He attended the University of Connecticut in Storrs, Connecticut.
 He received a Bachelor of Science degree in Agricultural Economics, and while he was there served as the student representative to the university's board of trustees and was elected president of the undergraduate student government.
 He has four children, all of whom lived in Bridgeport and attended Bridgeport public schools, as well as charter and parochial schools.